-Employment Agreements with Mr. McGill, Ms. Savacool and Mr. Lieb

-The amended employment agreements with Mr. McGill, Ms. Savacool and Mr. Lieb contain substantially similar termination provisions.
+Employment Agreements with Mr. Andersen, Mr. O'Connor, Ms. Savacool, and Mr. McGill The employment agreements with Mr. Andersen, Mr. O'Connor, Ms. Savacool, and Mr. McGill contain substantially similar termination provisions.
 The employment agreements provide that, in the event of the executive's death or total disability during the term of the agreement, the agreement will terminate and the executive is not entitled to continued compensation, but may be entitled to employee benefits to which he or she was entitled at the time of termination.
-If Aon terminates the executive's employment for cause as set forth in the employment agreement, the executive will receive: (i) his or her accrued base salary through the date of termination; and (ii) other employee benefits to which he or she was entitled at the time of termination in accordance with the terms of Aon's plans and programs.
+If the Company terminates the executive's employment for cause as set forth in the employment agreement, the executive will receive: (i) his or her accrued base salary through the date of termination; and (ii) other employee benefits to which he or she was entitled at the time of termination in accordance with the terms of the Company's plans and programs.

-If Aon terminates the executive's employment for any reason, other than for cause, or other than due to death or disability, Aon must give the executive 365 days' prior written notice of termination, and he or she will be entitled to receive: (i) all accrued base salary and benefits as of the notice date; (ii) his or her base salary at the rate in effect as of the notice date through the date of termination; and (iii) a cash payment payable on the termination date in an amount equal to the executive's base salary as of the notice date.
-If the executive voluntarily terminates his or her employment for good reason (as defined in the employment agreement), he or she must give Aon forty-five (45) days' prior written notice and will be entitled to receive the payments and benefits set forth in items (i) through (iii) of the immediately preceding sentence.
+If the Company terminates the executive's employment for any reason, other than for cause, or other than due to death or disability, the Company must give the executive 365 days' prior written notice of termination, and he or she will be entitled to receive: (i) all accrued base salary and benefits as of the notice date; (ii) his or her base salary at the rate in effect as of the notice date through the date of termination; and (iii) a cash payment payable on the termination date in an amount equal to the executive's base salary as of the notice date.
+If the executive voluntarily terminates his or her employment for good reason (as defined in the employment agreement), he or she must give the Company 45 days' prior written notice and will be entitled to receive the payments and benefits set forth in items (i) through (iii) of the immediately preceding sentence.

 Ms. Savacool is also entitled to continued vesting of her equity-based awards.
-Under their employment agreements, "good reason" is defined as (i) a substantial adverse alteration in the executive's responsibilities; (ii) Aon's material breach of the employment agreement, or (iii) Aon's failure to require a successor to the company to assume Aon's obligations under the agreement.
-Under their employment agreements, the definition of "cause" is substantially similar to the definition of "cause" in the Combined Severance Plan.
+Under their employment agreements, "good reason" is defined as (i) a substantial adverse alteration in the executive's responsibilities; (ii) the Company's material breach of the employment agreement, or (iii) the Company's failure to require a successor to the company to assume the Company's obligations under the agreement.
+Under their employment agreements, the definition of "cause" is substantially similar to the definition of "cause" in the Combined Severance Plan, as described above under "Change in Control Severance Arrangements".